 MAIN PAGE

 Soundshaper's Main Page is built around a multi-process Patch Grid.
-The grid consists of up to 16 rows of 99 cells (maximum), each of which is the outcome of a CDP process.
+The grid consists of up to 16 rows of up to 99 cells, each of which is the outcome of a CDP process.
 Each row in the grid represents a separate chain of processes, usually with its own source sound, or one channel of a multi-channel sequence.
 The normal progression is from left to right, e.g.

 PATCHES